Meet Malcolm J. Bertoni, Associate Commissioner for Planning

-Malcolm J. Bertoni serves as Assistant Commissioner for Planning and Director of the Office of Planning in the Office of the Commissioner, a position he has held since August, 2008.
+Malcolm J. Bertoni serves as Associate Commissioner for Planning and Director of the Office of Planning in the Office of the Commissioner, a position he has held since August, 2008.
 Mr. Bertoni joined FDA in July, 2004, as Director of the Planning Staff in the Office of Planning.

 The Office of Planning works collaboratively to provide objective planning, analysis, and program evaluation services to improve FDA's policies and performance.
 Mr. Bertoni is responsible for directing agency-wide strategic planning, performance management, economic analysis, program evaluation, business process planning, risk communication research and planning, user fee program analysis, and public health outcome measurement and analysis.
 The Office of Planning works to improve FDA's effectiveness and efficiency through a broad array of initiatives that include: